 Support for a tailored exercise program

-It is never too late to recap the physical and psychological benefits of exercise.
+It is never too late to enjoy the physical and psychological benefits of exercise, and there are many!
+In fact, let’s run through some of the great benefits of exercise in your 50s now.

-In fact, a study of wheelchair-bound weightlifters aged between 80 and 90 showed ongoing improvements in their strength and overall functional ability.
+There is no age limit on the positive effects of exercise, and you certainly don’t have to be the pinnacle of health and strength to feel the benefits.
+In fact, a study of wheelchair-using weightlifters aged between 80 and 90 showed ongoing improvements in their strength and overall functional ability.

-Clearly, there’s still plenty of time in your fifties to find a sport to an exercise regime that works for you.
+Clearly, there’s still plenty of time in your fifties to find a sport, activity or exercise regime that works for you!

 Your physiotherapist can help you with this by:

-- advising you on sports and fitness regimes exercises best suited to your strength and range of movement
+- advising you on sports or fitness routines best suited to your strength and range of movement

-- helping you set and adapt a program of specific exercises to enhance strength, balance and coordination to improve your performance
+- helping you set and adopt a program of specific exercises to enhance strength, balance and coordination to improve your performance

-- cheering you on and sticking by you to sort out problems and injuries as they arise
+- sorting out problems and injuries as they arise

-That said, physiotherapy is highly effective for managing pain and providing an active recovery program aimed at restoring you to heath as soon as possible.
+But the benefits of exercise often outweigh the risks.
+Even though it might take some extra work and support, physiotherapy is a great service for managing pain and providing an active recovery program.
 Depending on the nature and seriousness of your injury, your physiotherapist can help you with:

 - exercises to improve flexibility and strength